-The first Followers of Jesus, were the twelve Disciples.
-Jesus personally handpicked them while He was on this earth.
+The first Followers of Jesus were the twelve Disciples, handpicked by Jesus when He began His ministry on earth.

-It is strange that Israel was the only nation expecting the Messiah (Jesus) and yet rejected him when he arrived.
-John 1:10-11 "He was in the world, and though the world was made through him, the world did not recognize him.
-He came to that which was his own, but his own did not receive him."
+"He was in the world, and though the world was made through him, the world did not recognize him.
+He came to that which was his own, but his own did not receive him," (John 1:10-11).

 Those who follow the Christian Faith are to pattern their lives after Jesus.
-They are to be baptized, then love, serve and take the gospel to the world.
+They are to be baptized and then love, serve and take the Gospel to the world.
 They must trust in God's promises, and prayerfully abide in Jesus.

 Jesus Forewarns His followers: